kjergens/SecretDecoder/README.md

 3. Your job is to write code to switch all the x,y coordinates back.

-4. After each change you make to SvgImageDecoder, run it and refresh the Internal Web Browser.
+4. After each change you make to SvgImageDecoder, run it and refresh the decoded_image in the Internal Web Browser.

 5. If you succeed, the decoded images will go back to their original form.